icinganalysis/icinganalysis.github.io/content/Component Ice Protection.md

 And I know that "discoveries" are still sometimes made about the adequacy of components for a particular aircraft on icing flight tests.

 ![Figure 2-1.
 Areas of airframe that may require ice protection.
+Areas include wing leading edges, propellers, windshield, radome, essential instruments, auxilliary air inlets, engine air inlets, and empennage leading edges.
 ](images%2FFAA%20Handbook%20volume%202%2FFigure%202-1.png)
 _From Aircraft Icing Handbook, Volume 2 [^4]_